nestybox/sysbox/docs/debug.md

-Sysvisor debugging notes
+Sysboxd debugging notes
 ========================

 # Debugging image

 Before initiating a debugging session, we must ensure that the binaries that we will be operating on have been built with compiler-optimizations disabled.
-The following sysvisor Makefile targets have been created for this purpose:
+The following sysboxd Makefile targets have been created for this purpose:

 ```
-sysvisor-debug
+sysboxd-debug
-sysvisor-runc-debug
+sysbox-runc-debug
-sysvisor-fs-debug
+sysbox-fs-debug
-sysvisor-mgr-debug
+sysbox-mgr-debug
 ```

 Example:

 ```
-$ make sysvisor-debug && sudo make install
+$ make sysboxd-debug && sudo make install
 ```

 In some cases, it's desirable to debug process initialization phases, so in those cases we must pick a convenient location where to place a `sleep` instruction that provides user with enough time to launch the debugger.

-Example (sysvisor-runc):
+Example (sysbox-runc):

 ```
 diff --git a/create.go b/create.go